missionpinball/mpf-docs/install/mac.rst

 1. If you do not have Python, install Python 3.9.13 from python.org.
 If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one. (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg)
 2. Install Homebrew (https://brew.sh/).
 This will also install the Xcode command line tools if you don't have them.
 A lot of stuff will scroll by and it might take awhile.
 3. When homebrew is done, there are two "next steps" listed in the terminal.
 Copy both of those into the terminal and run them.
 They're used to ensure brew is on your path.
-4. Install the libraries MPF MC needs: ``brew install SDL2 SDL2_mixer SDL2_image gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly``
+4. Use brew to install the libraries and other support files MPF needs: ``brew install SDL2 SDL2_mixer SDL2_image gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly pipx``
-5. Use pip to install / update some Python modules MPF needs to set up: ``pip3 install --upgrade pip setuptools wheel build virtualenv``
+5. Run ``pipx ensurepath`` which will configure things pipx installs to be able to run from anywhere.
-6. Install MPF-MC (the MPF Media Controller), which will automatically install the corresponding version of MPF. ``pip3 install mpf-mc --pre`` That "pre" flag tells pip to install the latest "pre-release" version of MPF, which is what you're doing in this case since the version has "dev" in it.
+6. Use pipx to install MPF-MC (which will also install MPF). ``pipx install mpf-mc --pip-args '\--pre' --python $(which python3) --verbose --include-deps``

-7. Finally, there's a library that Kivy installs that conflicts with some stuff that MPF uses, so remove that via ``pip3 uninstall pillow``
+At this point, MPF 0.56.0.devXX and MPF-MC 0.56.0.devXX are installed.
+(The "XX" in the version will be the dev build numbers.)

-At this point, MPF 0.56.0.dev30 and MPF-MC 0.56.0.dev30 should be installed.
 To test, download the ``mpf-examples`` repo from here: https://github.com/missionpinball/mpf-examples.
 You can either clone it locally, or download the zip file and unzip it.
 Either is fine, just do what you're most comfortable with.
 Be sure to download / switch to the ``dev`` branch.

 Then back in the terminal, change into the ``mpf-examples`` folder (or whatever folder you just unzipped that into), then change into the ``mc_demo`` folder, then run ``mpf both``.
 That should launch the mc_demo code (which is Media Controller demo).
 A window should open with a red background and some text about slides, you should be able to use the right arrow key to advance to the next slide.
 You should be able to use the left arrow key to go back to the previous slide and you should hear a drum and cymbal sound when you change the slide.